metamn/react/content/blog/on-function-signatures/index.md

 ### Usage info on hover

-It's time to revisit how editors display hover hints on functions with default prop assignments.
+It's time to revisit how editors display hover hints on functions now with default prop assignments.

 ## Summing up